Sindh’s ‘political mosquitoes’ to face defeat, says Bilawal

 The PPP chief was addressing a ceremony for Benazir Bhutto's 65th birthday in Larkana, Geo News reported.

-The Pakistan People’s Party chief said that the political mosquitoes have survived on the blood of their leaders and yet were disloyal.
+The PPP chief said that the political mosquitoes have survived on the blood of their leaders and yet were disloyal.

 “These mosquitoes have tried to use the back door; they have tried it before and will do it again.
 But they will be defeated (each time),” said Bilawal.